mohanddo/e-learning-platform-1/README.md

 ## Project Overview

 The E-Learning Platform is a web application designed to facilitate online learning.
 It provides features for both students and teachers, including course management, profile management, authentication, and more.
+It was built using NextJs in the front-end, Spring boot in the back-end.

 ### Key Features